01 of 12

 Spiral Bead Rope Materials

-Making a spiral rope takes a lot of thread, so I highly recommend you pre-stretch and condition the thread with thread heaven or a similar thread conditioner.
-I tried making a spiral rope with Nymo without a thread conditioner and the thread kept getting tangled on itself.
+Making a spiral rope takes a lot of thread, so we highly recommend you pre-stretch and condition the thread with thread heaven or a similar thread conditioner.
+We tried making a spiral rope with Nymo without a thread conditioner and the thread kept getting tangled on itself.
 It is definitely much easier with the thread heaven.

 Tulip beading needles are good for this project since they have some give, but are not so flexible that they get bent out of shape during use.
 If you have never used Tulip needles, they are available in a Tulip Assortment Pack with a size 10 long and short, size 11 and size 12 - everything you need to decide if they are right for you!Continue to 3 of 12 below.